holgerkrupp/teletwitter/README.md

 http://www.teletwitter.de

 Website to use Twitter in Teletext style.
 No data is storred permanently on the server.
 All Twitter user tokens are kept in $_SESSION variables which will be deleted automatically after a timeout.
 Due to this, the users might need to re sign in when they come back another time, but it keeps the (personal) data storred to a minimum (= nothing).
 If no data is collected, the risk to lose any data is non existing.
+Due to this and to very restrictive timeouts I've set on my server, you'll get the message "Twitter token got invalid, please sign in again" when waiting to long.
+This could be avoided by saving the tokens and placing them via cookie on the users computer, but this is nothing I intend to implement.

 # prerequisits